 MARCH 07,2020 | MANAGEMENT | By SARA KELLY

 Hiring new employees can be one of the biggest challenges in business.
 But hiring a new manager is even more challenging.
-They have to possess essential leadership qualities, and if you don’t get it right, the implications can be messy.
+They have to possess essential leadership qualities, and the implications can be messy if you don’t get it right.

-If you’re able to get it right, your new manager will help drive employee engagement, productivity, and profit.
+If you can get it right, your new manager will help drive employee engagement, productivity, and profit.
 Get it wrong, and a newly hired manager can make a mess and leave you to pick up the pieces of your business.

-Therefore, hiring managers’ entire selection process needs to be different from the strategies used when recruiting other employees.
-We need to look for a range of different skills to ensure the new manager’s candidate is the right fit.
+Therefore, hiring managers’ entire selection process must differ from the strategies when recruiting other employees.
+We must look for various skills to ensure the new manager’s candidate is the right fit.

-There are ten qualities you should be looking for when hiring a new manager.
+You should look for ten qualities when hiring a new manager.

 A manager with poor communication skills but great ideas can be challenging.
 The whole point of effective management is communicating a vision to the team to understand and feel engaged.

 Great managers have strong communication skills.
 They understand the need to adapt their messaging accordingly.

 Moreover, effective communication will be required to handle more delicate business issues such as employee conflict, morale and performance coaching.